 Q: How should I get my protein?
 With shakes?
 Bars?
 What if I’m a vegetarian?

 A: There are many options even for those with special dietary needs or preferences.
 Your dietitian can provide additional information on protein sources.
-Meats, eggs, dairy products, and beans are common protein sources in everyday foods.
-Protein extracts made from soy, brown rice and whey are commonly sold in stores.
-Protein shakes or bars may offer additional ways to meet your protein needs.
+Meats, eggs, dairy products, tofu, beans, and lentils are common protein sources in everyday foods.
+Protein supplements made from whey and soy are commonly sold in stores and can help you meet your protein needs.
 You may find it helpful to calculate your daily protein intake to be sure you’re not falling short.
-As you are able to tolerate more regular foods, you get a higher portion of the requirement during regular meals and supplements become less necessary.
+As you are able to tolerate more regular foods, you get a higher portion of the requirement food sources and supplements become less necessary.

 Q: What happens if I don’t take in enough protein?

 A: The body needs additional protein during the period of rapid weight loss to maintain your muscle mass.
-Protein is also required for your metabolism to occur.
-If you don’t provide enough protein in your diet, the body will take its protein from your muscles and you can become frail.
+Protein is also required to have a healthy metabolism.
+If you don’t provide enough protein in your diet, the body will take its protein from your muscles and you can become weak.

 Q: Do I need to avoid caffeine after bariatric surgery?
 A: Caffeine fluids have been shown to be as good as any others for keeping you hydrated.
 Still, it is a good idea to avoid caffeine for at least the first thirty days after surgery while your stomach is extra sensitive.
 After that point, you can ask your surgeon or dietitian about resuming caffeine.
 Remember that caffeine often comes paired with sugary, high-calorie drinks, so be sure you’re making wise beverage choices.